jazzband/django-waffle/docs/usage/decorators.rst

 <types-sample>`.)

 When the flag or switch is active, the view executes normally.
 When it is inactive, the view returns a 404.
+Optionally, you can provide a view or URL name where the decorator can redirect to if you don't want to show a 404 page when the flag or switch is inactive.

 Flags